-In terms of seeking out people to follow, influential hospitality bloggers or other key industry people are a good place to start, especially because those can be the people that carry compelling Twitter conversations.
+In terms of seeking out people to follow, influential hospitality bloggers or other key industry people, are an excellent place to start, mainly because those can be the people that carry compelling Twitter conversations.
 Community leaders are also interactive on the network.
 Does your hotel have a killer golf course next to it?
 Follow golf bloggers or people who have a clear interest in golf.
-If you have a unique special then seek out people whose interests are relevant and start conversations with them or invite them to check out the special.
+If you have a unique special, then seek out people whose interests are relevant and start conversations with them or invite them to check out the special.
 Don’t forget about local venues or events with Twitter accounts as well.

-Building a following can be time consuming but keep in mind that it’s quality, not quantity!
+Building a following can be time-consuming but keep in mind that it is quality, not quantity!
 For more tips and hospitality-related articles, follow us on Twitter!